-- using the power switch after the AC connector is plugged in - attaching the connecting cables to the client system's data port and to the outside network, - observing the module's status, and to rebooting the module, given a power loss or apparent malfunction (resulting in an "error" state).
-(Powering off the module zeroizes all the sensitive cryptographic data in the module's dynamic memory), - \ initiating bypass operation (for segmented modules only) by initiating communication with an unsecured site.
+- 3. observing the module's status, and to rebooting the module, given a power loss or apparent malfunction (resulting in an "error" state).
+Powering off the module zeroizes all the sensitive cryptographic data in the module's dynamic memory, - 4. initiating bypass operation (for segmented modules only) by initiating communication with an unsecured site.